ShovelsAI/shovels-marketing/content/posts/podcast-9.md

-Title: Exploring AI in proptech
+Title: Episode 9: Exploring AI in proptech
 Subtitle: A deep dive into using AI for enhancing proptech strategies
 Date: 2023-11-21
 Modified: 2023-11-21